 Salary: The BLS doesn’t track data for nurse administrators, but data shows that all medical and health services managers earn a median of $101,340.
 This depends on the type of administrative role you hold, however.
-Online sources report that chief nursing officers, for example, may see around a 5 percent salary bump.
+Online sources report that chief nursing officers, for example, may see around a 5% salary bump.

 Degree Path: After obtaining a master’s program, a nurse administrator must be certified as a Nurse Executive through the American Nurses Credentialing Center.

 Nurse Informatics Specialist

-Salary: Earnings for this field are comparable to computer systems analysts, which earn a median of $99,270 per year, according to the BLS.
+Salary: Earnings for this field are comparable to health information technologists, who earn a median of $55,560 per year, according to the BLS.
 While nurses with lower-level degrees can work as nurse informaticists, their salary will not be nearly as high as those who hold an MSN or higher.